danainjax/punks-front-end/NOTES.md

 1. Diagram the 3 fetch calls needed

+3. C - create a new comment, like, or sale, create a new user
+1. R - Read, Punks displaying on page, fetch to localhost:3000/punks/index
+2. R - Read, Punks show page, fetch to localhost:3000/punks/id U - update a comment, like, or sale?
+D - delete a comment, like

 2. Decide on a second model, (likes, comments, etc. - pick 1 to start) User - Log In/password needed?
     Likes